Photomixing: Principle

 Because of the abundance (and low cost) of components available for fiber-optic communications, significant work has been performed to develop photomixing materials that operate at wavelengths around 1550 nm.
-For instance, LTG-InGaAs/InAlAs photo-mixers exhibit similar performance as LTG-GaAs at 850 nm, as do Erbium-based devices, although devices constructed from these materials can be less robust than LTG-GaAs devices.
+For instance, LTG-InGaAs/InAlAs photo-mixers exhibit similar performance to LTG-GaAs at 850 nm, as do Erbium-based devices, although devices constructed from these materials can be less robust than LTG-GaAs devices.

 The generation of radiation via illumination at 1550 nm can also be achieved through mixing in PIN diodes or uni-travelling-carrier (UTC) diodes.
 In UTC diodes, contrary to PN or PIN diodes, only free electrons participate in the photo-electrical response.
 Therefore, UTC diodes exhibit a very fast response time and can be used for THz photo-mixing.
 Thanks to efficient photo-electron collection and the fast mobility in InP/InGaAs semiconductors, 80 µW at 0.3 THz (2.6 µW at 1 THz) has been produced by Ito et al.